Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Abstract

 \section{Abstract}

-Sequences with low/zero ambiguity zone (LAZ/ZAZ) properties are useful for modern wireless communication and radar systems operating in mobile environments.
-This paper first presents a new family of ZAZ sequence sets by generalizing an earlier construction of zero correlation zone (ZCZ) sequences arising from perfect nonlinear functions.
-We then introduce a second family of ZAZ sequence sets with comb-like spectrum, whereby the local Doppler resilience is ensured by their inherent spectral nulls in the frequency-domain.
-Finally, LAZ sequence sets are obtained thanks to its connection with a novel class of mapping functions. {These proposed unimodular ZAZ and LAZ sets are cyclically distinct and asymptotically optimal with respect to the existing theoretical bounds.}
+Sequences with low/zero ambiguity zone (LAZ/ZAZ) properties are useful in modern communication and radar systems operating over mobile environments.
+This paper first presents a new family of ZAZ sequence sets motivated by the ``modulating'' zero correlation zone (ZCZ) sequences which were first proposed by Popovic and Mauritz.
+We then introduce a second family of ZAZ sequence sets with comb-like spectrum, whereby the local Doppler resilience is guaranteed by their inherent spectral nulls in the frequency domain.
+Finally, LAZ sequence sets are obtained by exploiting their connection with a novel class of mapping functions.
+These proposed unimodular ZAZ and LAZ sequence sets are cyclically distinct and asymptotically optimal with respect to the existing theoretical bounds on ambiguity functions.